WiFire/Android-SDK/README.md

         //WiFi network's state has changed, possible states are
         //connected, disconnected, captive portal detected.

-        // WiFireHotspot object will tell you which network you are connected to.
+        // WiFireHotspot object will tell you which network the user is connected to.
-        // It will be null if WiFiState is NO_WIFI or if the network that you connect to is not a public WiFire network.
+        // It will be null if WiFiState is NO_WIFI or if the network that the user is connected to is not a public WiFire network.
     }

     @Override